After two hours of coding, your variable is still undefined

 Trying to find the official word on this leaves you dumbfounded.
 How come the official docs at nodejs.org have no word on how you’re supposed to program Node?
 It looks like the real information is scattered across blogs, Github issues and Stack Overflow answers.
 Going that route takes forever - and you don’t even know where to start.

-What if you could turn the plan in your head into working code?
+All you want: turn plan in your head into working program

 What if you were able to take the vision in your head and turn it into a working and running program.
 Imagine knowing exactly which statement to write next.
 You’d be the one in control of your app.
 You’d write programs that